Facebook : https://www.facebook.com/seventh.day.7564

-If you are seeking affiliation with a church or ministry, click on Find a Church in the menu above.
+If you are seeking affiliation with a church or ministry, click on Find a Church in the menu.

 Your assistance is appreciated in notifying additions and corrections, to keep our lists of churches, festival sites etc. up to date.

-But doesn’t The Great Commission of Matthew 28:19-20 state the doctrine of the Trinity?
+But isn’t The Great Commission of Matthew 28:19-20 clear affirmation of the Trinity?

 “19 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit: 20 teaching them to observe all things whatsoever I commanded you: and lo, I am with you always, even unto the end of the world.”
 [ASV]